junxit/us-congress-bills-110/metadata.md

 - 2008-06-12 — Introduced in Senate
 - 2008-06-12 — Read twice and referred to the Committee on Finance. (text of measure as introduced: CR S5633)
 - 2008-06-12 — Sponsor introductory remarks on measure.
 (CR S5632-5633)
+- 2008-07-23 — Committee on Finance.
+Ordered to be reported without amendment favorably.
+- 2008-07-23 — Committee on Finance.
+Reported by Senator Baucus without amendment.
+Without written report.
+- 2008-07-23 — Committee on Finance.
+Reported by Senator Baucus without amendment.
+Without written report.
+- 2008-07-23 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 895.